hebra/shell-scripts/games/TheElderScrollsOnline-Linux/README.md

 - restart the system

+### Download latest Proton
+Steam will not start downloading Proton on its own if it is not required by any installed Steam game.
+To trigger a download open Steam and select Library -> Tools.
+Search for Proton and double-click to start installation.

 ### Install a Steam Windows game
 In order for Steam to install Proton you will first need to install a Windows-only game inside Steam.
 In my case I used The Witcher 3.
 You need to start the game at least once so Steam will install the matching Proton distribution for your platform.